Terms and conditions download

 Any vessels or other goods left at UTRL’s harbour or premises are subject to the provisions of the Torts (Interference with Goods) Act 1977, which confers on UTRL as bailee a right of sale exercisable in certain circumstances.
 Such sale will not take place until UTRL has given notice to the owner or has taken reasonable steps to trace him in accordance with the Act.
 A similar right of sale shall also arise when any vessel or other goods of which UTRL is not a bailee are left at UTRL’s harbour or premises.

 If payment for mooring and/or shore side storage and/or services is delayed, the outstanding amount shall accrue interest at a rate of 5% per month.
 This amount to be compound.
+We reserve the right to increase the storage charges for habitual late payment without an attempt to resolve the matter.

 If in UTRL’s opinion such be necessary for the safety of the vessel or for the safety of other users of the harbour or premises or for their vessels or for the safety of UTRL’s harbour, premises, plant or equipment, UTRL shall have the right to moor, re berth, move, board, enter or carry out any emergency work on the vessel and except to the extent that such mooring, re berthing, movement, boarding, entering or emergency work arises from the negligence of UTRL or for those for whom UTRL is responsible, UTRL’s reasonable charges therefore shall be paid by the Owner.